Chukobyte/star-bot/README.md

 Another thing that star bot does is stars 3 random repos once a day.

-*Running into github api limits, will need to update*
+*Note: Running into github api limits, will need to update for star bot to star repos again*

 ## Star History